mintedreward/heartmail/rxc-app/db/friends.md

 [Gary Null](https://garynull.com).
 Health.
 Happiness.
 Longevity.

 [Dr. Jessica Rose](https://i-do-not-consent.netlify.app).
 Jessica Rose is a Research Fellow at the Institute for Pure and Applied Knowledge.

-[Steve Patterson](http://steve-patterson.com).
-I am a philosopher, an author, and the host of "Patterson in Pursuit."
-I am obsessed with learning and have traveled the world to interview intellectuals about big ideas.